Project Goal: 45.000,00 € Financed: 35.426,09 € Missing: 9.573,91 €

 Did you know?
-The latest studies suggest that nothing is as effective in combatting climate change as afforestation.
-Newly-planted trees have the potential to absorb up to ⅔ of the man-made CO2 emissions generated so far.
-That's why we made it our goal to have planted a total of 200,000 trees in Ethiopia by the end of 2020.
-That's roughly equivalent to an area of 160 football fields.
-Within the next five years alone, these trees will absorb about 10,000,000 kg of CO2 from our atmosphere.
+Studies suggest that nothing is as effective in combatting climate change as afforestation.
+Newly-planted trees have the potential to absorb up to ⅔ of man-made CO2 emissions generated so far.
+That's why we made it our goal to have planted a total of 250,000 trees in Ethiopia by the end of 2021 - that's roughly equivalent to an area of 200 football pitches!
+Within the next five years alone, these trees will absorb about 12,500,000 kg of CO2 from our atmosphere.

-But trees do a lot more than "just" binding CO2.
-Through reforestation, our project with Green Ethiopia helps to sustainably improve people's livelihoods through afforestation by supporting their food security and improving their water supplies.
-That's because - a lesser-known side effect - forests store water.
-They stop water run-off during the rainy season, instead the water penetrates into the ground and after some months it re-appears to the surface at the bottom of the mountains and hills after some months.
-Fresh water springs develop, ponds and pools evolve, during the month-long dry season.
+But trees do a lot more than "just" bind CO2.
+Through reforestation, our project with Green Ethiopia helps to sustainably improve people's livelihoods through afforestation by supporting their food security and improving the water supply.
+That's because - a lesser-known side effect - forests store water: they stop the water from running off during the rainy season, so that instead, the water penetrates into the ground and after some months, it re-appears at the surface at the bottom of the mountains and hills.
+Fresh water springs develop and ponds and pools evolve during the month-long dry season.

-Now the water is available for use by people, animals, and plants.
-Said water is collected in dams, wells and ponds, and then canals lead it to the farming fields.
-The water flowing to the fields is used for irrigation of cultivation: corn, beans, vegetable and fruit trees are cultivated and watered during the dry season.
-Fruits and vegetables enrich the nutrition of families' diets.
-In addition, locals can sell some of the excess production of fruits and vegetables on the market to earn some income.
+Now the water is available for people, animals and plants: it's collected in dams, wells and ponds, and finally, canals lead it to the farming fields.
+There it is used for the irrigation of crops, such as corn, beans, vegetables and fruit trees during the dry season, thus enriching the diets of entire families.
+In addition, locals can sell some of the excess production of fruits and vegetables on the market to earn some extra income.

 Thank you for your feedback!
 We'll reply on your comments as fast as possible.